trilitech/tezos-developer-docs/docs/dApps.md

 These tutorials cover dApps of different complexities:

 - For a simple dApp, see [Build a simple web application](/tutorials/build-your-first-app)
-- For a dApp that mints NFTs, see [Mint NFTs from a web app](/tutorials/create-an-nft/nft-web-app)
+- For a dApp that mints NFTs, see [Create NFTs from a web application](/tutorials/create-nfts)
 - For a large dApp that allows users to buy and sell NFTs, see [Build an NFT marketplace](/tutorials/build-an-nft-marketplace)